jules2689/trudeau/docs/2020-04-19/q_a.md

 Particularly in a crime of crisis, it is important to look at virtual ways that allow members from every corner of the country to engage in parliamentary debate and discussion and not just those who have the opportunity to proximity to be around the national capital region.
 That is why we've been pushing the virtual sittings.
 We know that accountability is important and taking questions every day from the media is a good thing.
-But it is also important that parliamentarians and opposition politicians go et to ask questions of the government which is why we proposed parliaments sit every fwhaoek reduced fashion and that is a proposal that was accepted by most parties.
+But it is also important that parliamentarians and opposition politicians go ET to ask questions of the government which is why we proposed parliaments sit every fwhaoek reduced fashion and that is a proposal that was accepted by most parties.
 The conservatives still need to work on it a little bit in terms of their own reflection.

 **Interpreter**:

-Would you be open to there being several virtual sittings per week once that starts happening, three or four, for example?right now the opposition partis can not ask you to account every single day. and that is why they're unhappy.
+Would you be open to there being several virtual sittings per week once that starts happening, three or four, for example? right now the opposition part is can not ask you to account every single day. and that is why they're unhappy.
-Would you be in favour of several virtual sittings?I can tell you that the proposals made by the opposition parties and the issues they are raising in terms of criticizing the government are, you know, hear in the media and we have adjusted our proposal and are trying to ensure that we're doing everything we can to respond to real needs across the country.
+Would you be in favour of several virtual sittings?
+I can tell you that the proposals made by the opposition parties and the issues they are raising in terms of criticizing the government are, you know, hear in the media and we have adjusted our proposal and are trying to ensure that we're doing everything we can to respond to real needs across the country.
 We are coming to functioning parliament.
 It's extremely important that that be the case.
 That is why we're trying to find a solution and I can tell you that most opposition party dos agree, only the conservatives may force us to come back tomorrow morning with 338 members of parliament in the house of commons.